What is Monese?

 Monese launched in 2015 as the first 100% mobile current account in the UK.
 It’s a digital bank that allows anyone to open a UK bank account without a proof of address and without running credit checks.

+After establishing itself as the “expat’s bank” promising a bureaucracy-free personal account, digital bank Monese now also offers a business account.
 Like many of its competitors, it doesn’t have any physical branches.
 A mobile app allows you to manage Monese accounts and cards easily.

 The Monese personal account is currently available to anyone living in the EEA (European Economic Area, still including the UK), whereas to open a business account your business needs to be registered in the UK.